Neck Lift Surgery

 As we age, our skin and muscles of the neck region begin to lose tone and we start to notice that we’ve developed wrinkle rings, turkey gobblers, and perhaps droopy jowls.
-The neck lift is a surgical procedure to improve sagging skin, weakened muscles, and excess fat of the neck.
+The neck lift is a surgical procedure performed by Dr. Schlechter, to improve sagging skin, weakened muscles, and excess fat of the neck.
 While it cannot stop the process of aging, the neck lift can improve the most visible signs of aging by tightening deeper structures, re-draping the skin of the neck, and removing selected areas of fat.
 Most typically, a neck lift can improve the front of the neck.
 Sometimes a modified neck lift works best on patients with limited aging areas such as mild muscle bands and skin laxity when there is not excessive skin.
 A neck lift can be performed alone, or in conjunction with other procedures, such as a brow lift, liposuction, eyelid surgery, or nasal surgery.
 It is typically incorporated with facelift procedures.

 Depending on what issues concern you, your neck lift procedure is tailored just for you.
 If you have weakened or loose muscles, the doctor will perform a platysmaplasty, which tightens your neck muscles by making incisions under your chin and/or behind your ears to access the platysma (neck muscle) and manipulate them accordingly.
 If you have excess skin, a cervicoplasty is the procedure used to remove that excess skin.
 Just like the platysmaplasty, your surgeon will make similar incisions for a cervicoplasty, trimming parts of the skin and lifting it into place and it will be secured with tissue glue or sutures.
 Typically the platysmaplasty is performed with the cervicoplasty.
 If fat has created jowling and ruined your jawline, this is also addressed at the time of the neck lift.
 Maybe you have one or more of those concerns about your neck.
 That is why we say that your neck lift procedure it tailored to you.
 Here at North Shore Aesthetics, your neck lift will be done in our private surgical suite under IV sedation.
 Typically, the procedure will last one to two hours.
 Of course, if you are having a neck lift in conjunction with liposuction, facelift, brow lift, or other surgeries, the time will vary accordingly.
 Again, your exact procedure will depend on your desired results and your own personal circumstances.